 August 1, 2024

 Have you heard of Mass Timber?
 Over the past several years, it has become one of the most talked-about structural systems in architectural and development circles — and for good reason.
-Across Canada, mass timber is being used to deliver efficient, modern buildings ranging from civic facilities and libraries to custom homes and lakeside cottages, such as this mass timber library in Scarborough, Ontario.
+Across Canada, mass timber is being used to deliver efficient, modern buildings ranging from civic facilities and libraries to custom homes and lakeside cottages.

 Photo credit: Stephane Groleau